beego/compress/README.md

 ```
 {
 	"Js": {
+		//Only add FilterList if you want to use the external compilers
+		"FilterList": [
+			"ClosureFilter"
+		],
 		// SrcPath is path of source file
 		"SrcPath": "static_source/js",
 		// DistPath is path of compressed file